richClubb/hexegic_exercise/README.md

 # Overview

-Rust solution is in the './rust' directory. this should be runnable using cargo
+Rust solution is in the './rust' directory, it should be runnable using cargo

 cargo run [direction] [input_file] [output_file]